I'm an engineering manager on the Google Chrome team. In past lives, I was a software engineer and academic researcher.

 Recent awards include the SOUPS Impact Award, the O’Reilly Defender Award, and the MIT Tech Review Innovators Under 35.

-Before I got to Google, I earned a PhD in Computer Science from UC Berkeley.
+I earned a PhD in Computer Science from UC Berkeley.
 My dissertation was on permission systems, and I was advised by David Wagner.
 I attended the University of Virginia for undergrad, where I had the opportunity to work with David Evans.

 I volunteer in the research community as a speaker, committee member, and reviewer.
-USENIX Security is my favorite conference, and I've served there as a program committee member (2013-2016), invited talks chair (2016), and soon-to-be program committee chair (2018).
+USENIX Security is my favorite conference, and I've served there as a program committee member (2013-2016), invited talks chair (2016), and the current program committee chair (2018).
 I've also served on committees for other conferences including SOUPS and IEEE Symposium on Security & Privacy.